by C. Pratt

 only make the situation much more difficult than it needs to be.

 - Bring yourself back to the present moment and simply deal with what’s in front of you without the added “stories”.

-- Remind yourself that it’s always your choice as to how to react to an event.
+- Remind yourself that it’s always your choice as to how you react to an event.

 As soon as you’ve done this once, you’re going to be amazed at what a difference this makes.
 Not only do you feel far less stressed, you feel far more in control of the situation.
 You'll never want to go back to the other way of dealing with stressful situations again.

-Dealing effectively with stress comes down to knowing how to control your thoughts and not let them control you.
+Dealing effectively with stress comes down to knowing how to be the master of your thoughts.
 This is easier than it sounds and will completely change your life.
-Download "3 Questions That Will Change Your Life now to learn the easiest and quickest technique to take back control of your thoughts. format: pdf file
+Download "3 Questions That Will Change Your Life now to learn the easiest and quickest technique to take back control of your thoughts.